-Section 7 - Wright Way Policy.
-The Chief Steward shall have electronic access to the Wright Way Policy Manual via the University's website and shall receive electronic notification of all updates within thirty (30) days of their publication.
+Section 7 - University Policy.
+The Chief Steward shall have electronic access to University Policy via the University's website and shall receive electronic notification of all updates in the same manner as other university employees.

 Section 8 - Parking.
 Bargaining unit employees shall pay for parking at the same rates as other University classified employees; however, in no event shall parking rates for bargaining unit employees increase by more than ten dollars (\$10.00) per year during the life of this agreement.